 -

-Progressive Overload: Gradually increase the weight, reps, or sets over time.
-Avoid sudden jumps in intensity, which can overwhelm the shoulder joint.
+Progressive Overload: Gradually increase the weight, reps, and sets over time.
+Avoid sudden increases in intensity, which can overwhelm the shoulder joint.

 -